 Mexico is not the only country that harbors violent felons who have fled the United States to avoid facing justice.
-Joanne Chesimard is the only woman on the FBI's most wanted terrorist list for her role in the cold-blooded killing of New Jersey State Trooper Werner Foerster in 1973.
-She fled to Cuba and is currently living free there.
-Her ability - and the ability of other felons like her - to live life freely after the horrendous acts she committed is an affront to the men and women who have dedicated their lives to protecting our communities as law enforcement officers - above all to the family and friends of police officers who have made the ultimate sacrifice.
+Joanne Chesimard is the only woman on the FBI's most wanted terrorist list for her role in the coldblooded killing of New Jersey State Trooper Werner Foerster in 1973.
+William Morales, a bomb maker for the militant FALN, is responsible for the tragic bombing of Fraunces Tavern in Manhattan in 1975 as well as numerous other FALN bombings that killed and maimed scores of victims, including three New York City Detectives.
+Both Chesimard and Morales fled to Cuba and are currently living free there.

+The fact that Chesimard and Morales - and violent fugitives like them - are living free in Cuba is an affront to the men and women who have dedicated their lives to protecting our communities as law enforcement officers - above all to the family and friends of police officers who have made the ultimate sacrifice.